issbgkh/schain-get-started/README.md

 ### Create your first app

-1. On the console dashboard, click the **Create App** button.
+1. On the console dashboard, click the **建立新 App** button.
 2. In the popup window, type **My First App** as the app name.
 3. Click the **Create** button.

-Your app will be created in just a few seconds.
+Your app will be created in a few seconds.
 Once everything is done, a new app block will appear on the dashboard.

 ### APP ID